Mamut3D/mamut3d.github.io/docs/content/kb/typing.md

 ## Single hand practice

 To practice single hand typing you need a list of words for single hands and import it to wpm ideally as json.
-In this repo there is a simple python script which can generate a wpm file for a hand of your choice pre-filled with
+In this repo there is a simple python script which can generate a wpm file for a hand of your choice pre-filled with a database of words for each hand.

 ```bash
 # write out help from script